robrich/docker-hands-on-workshop/06-A-bigger-site/start/README.md

 2. Open `frontend/Dockerfile`

 3. Modify the file to build the node app.
 I've listed the shell commands you'll need to run.
 Turn these into `Dockerfile` commands.
+Look to exercise 2 for clues if necessary.

 4. Build the front-end image, tagging it as `frontend:0.1`.